 Certain sites exist, such as LocalBitcoins.com, to facilitate this need.
 However, as P2P trades are subject to little or no KYC requirements, be sure to keep a record of the trade for future purposes.

 As the cryptocurrency space evolves, decentralized exchanges are emerging.
 These are entirely digital P2P exchanges, where unlike centralized exchanges, no central authority manages or acts as an intermediary for the users.

 Decentralized exchanges facilitate P2P transactions, and often carry lower fees and enhanced privacy.
-Binance, the world’s leading crypto exchange in terms of volume, has recently announced the launch of its own decentralized cryptocurrency exchange.
+Binance, the world’s leading crypto exchange in terms of volume, recently launched its own decentralized cryptocurrency exchange.

 This option might not apply to the majority of people, but it’s worth mentioning for novelty value anyway.
 If you live in a big city, chances are there will be a Bitcoin ATM machine lurking in a cafe, train station or airport somewhere near you.

 In fact, there’s over 4,400 Bitcoin ATM’s worldwide, and 2,700 in the USA alone.